-Day 2 - November 12 Time: 13:25 CET Kiem-Lian The ICAMT Ambassador of The Netherlands MSc LL M, she is Managing Partner and Senior Consultant/Project Manager at ToornendPartners in Haarlem, The Netherlands.
-Having obtained a Master's Degree in Architecture, Urbanism and Building Sciences at the Delft University of Technology, she joined this project management and building consultancy company in 1998, where she has been working on a wide variety of building and consultancy projects, with an increased focus on buildings for the arts, including projects for museums and for the performing arts.
+Day 2 - November 12 Time: 13:25 CET Kiem-Lian The ICAMT Ambassador of The Netherlands Ms Kiem-Lian The, MSc LL.M (1972) is Director and Senior Consultant/Project Manager at ToornendPartners in Haarlem, The Netherlands.
+Having obtained a Master's Degree in Architecture, Urbanism and Building Sciences at the Delft University of Technology, she joined this project management and building consultancy company in 1998.
+Since joining, she has worked on a wide variety of building and consultancy projects, with an increased focus on buildings for the arts.
 Her fields of expertise include theatre and museum techniques, project planning, feasibility studies, long term maintenance planning as well as legal and contracting strategies.
-She was the Project Leader and Lead Consultant for the development of the CollectionCentrum Nederland (NL), the new centralised art storage building for the Dutch State Collection, and is currently working on the renovation of Museum Het Valkhof, the development of an Art Pavilion in Almere and the restoration of the Teylers Museum complex in Haarlem.
+Having recently delivered restauration of the Pieter Teylers Huis for the Teylers Museum in Haarlem and the renovation of the Stedelijk Museum in Alkmaar, she is currently working on the new Natural History Museum of Denmark in Copenhagen, the development of a new museum building for Space Expo in Noordwijk, the centralized art storage facility for the Municipality of Haarlem on behalf of the Frans Hals Museum and the Noord Holland Archief, and the development of the National Slavery Museum in Amsterdam.

-Architectural Engineering Viktorija Mangaroska International Balkan University, Faculty of Day 2 - November 12 Time: 13:30 CFT Prof. PhD Viktorija Mangaroska is an Associate Professor at the Faculty of Architectural Engineering at the International Balkan University, Republic of N. Macedonia, where she teaches courses for architectural engineering at the Bachelor's and Master's Program.
-She holds a PhD degree in Technical Sciences from the Faculty of Architectural Engineering at the SS.
-Cyril and Methodius University in Skopje, Macedonia.
-Her PhD thesis research consisted of "Virtual Modeling of spatial and programme organization of cultural institutions in Skopje".
-Her Master of science thesis research theme was titled "Cultural Tourism as a factor for regional development, with special emphasis of the city of Skopje".
+Viktorija Mangaroska International Balkan University, Faculty of Architectural Engineering

+Day 2 - November 12

+Time: 13:30 CET

+Prof. PhD Viktorija Mangaroska is an

+Associate Professor at the Faculty of

+Architectural Engineering at the International

+Balkan University, Republic of N. Macedonia,

+where she teaches courses for architectural

+engineering at the Bachelor's and Master's

+Program.
+She holds a PhD degree in

+Technical Sciences from the Faculty of

+Architectural Engineering at the SS.
+Cyril and

+Methodius University in Skopje, Macedonia.

+Her PhD thesis research consisted of "Virtual

+Modeling of spatial and programme

+organization of cultural institutions in

+Skopje".
+Her Master of science thesis research

+theme was titled

+"Cultural Tourism as a factor for regional development, with special emphasis of the city of Skopje".
 Her Diploma research project was titled "Architectural Project of Cultural Center with Mediateque in Skopje, Macedonia".
 Assoc.
-Prof. Dr Viktorija Mangaroska was coordinator of independent research theme that was awarded from IMG (International management group) named "Rediscovering the Cultural Route in Skopje, Republic of Macedonia".
+Prof. Dr Viktorija Mangaroska was coordinator of independent research theme that was awarded from IMG (International management group) named "Rediscovering the Cultural Route in Skopje, Republic

+of Macedonia".
 She has been involved in several international studies related to virtual digitization in museums, International Committee for Architecture and Museum Techniques ICAMT seminars, international ENCATC Academy of Cultural relations International Cultural Cooperation: Renew,